OluwadareLab/SpliceRead/README.md

   --output_dir ./output \
   --show_progress
 ```
-To evaluate a pretrained 600 bp model, download the model_files archive from Zenodo.
-Note: We have only provided the pretrained model, which was trained on sequences of length 600.
+To evaluate a pretrained 600 bp or 400bp model, download the model_files archive from Zenodo.
+Note: We have provided the pretrained model, which was trained on sequences of length 600 and 400.

 **Arguments**:
 | Flag                          | Description                                                          |